corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 {{< warning >}}
-Automated, scheduled signing of important changes such as Network Parameter updates, CSRs and CRLs should not be configured in production environments.
+Automated, scheduled signing of important changes such as Network Parameter updates, CSRs, and CRLs should not be configured in production environments.

 {{< /warning >}}